drreynolds/smuhpc-workshop/source/session_2.rst

 approach on your laptop typically cannot create code that will execute on the worker nodes of a cluster.

-Hence, we'll now learn the (rather simple) approach for compiling codes at the command-line in Linux.
+So with *portability* in mind, let's investigate the (rather simple) world of command-line compilation in Linux.

 The first step in compilation is knowing which compiler to use.
 Nearly every Linux system is installed with the